Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Bug: My hero image for the index page wouldn't stretch to screen for mobile devices.

-Solution: I altered my code and changed the height of the image from pixels to 'vh'.
+Solution: I altered the image to "cover".

 Deployment
 GitHub Pages
-I deployed this site through GitHub pages.
-This was a simple process, as follows:
+I deployed this site through GitHub pages, as follows:

 Log into GitHub